Skip to content

 ArrayHash aims to make ArraySubs web pages usable by as many people as possible.

 The ArrayHash website is built with semantic landmarks, one main content region, clear headings, visible focus indicators, keyboard-operated navigation and controls, readable contrast and reduced-motion support.
+The site also provides an optional accessibility tools widget that lets visitors adjust presentation and reading aids for their own session.
 The target standard is WCAG 2.2 Level AA.

 Implemented practices